canonical/spread/README.md

 ```

 The `rename` and `exclude` settings used above ensure that the tarball that goes
 into `repack` looks like the one offered by GitHub.
+If needed, the `reroot` entry
+can be used to specify the relative path to a new project root prior to
+repacking.